Letro app

 Clarity over convention

-During the user testing, I found that some users are found icon-only actions (like the paper plane for "send" in Gmail) confusing.
+During the user testing, I found that some users found icon-only actions (like the paper plane for "send" in Gmail) confusing.

 Natural High Safaris